B2B sales – Why you need to master your cost of sales to get scalable and efficient

 In many cases it’s possible to conclude the entire deal without meeting in any other way than video meetings.

-The acceptance from most customers for taking video meetings have increased vastly the last 2-3 years.
+The acceptance from most customers for taking video meetings have increased vastly in the last 2-3 years.

 - cut out traveling time back and forward